qwlai/Component/README.md

         }
     }

-We also use `undoPQ` in cases where join condition is not set on the primary key, which can result in duplicates in the left relation
+We also use `undoPQ` in cases where join condition is not set on the primary key, which can result in duplicates in the left relation.
+This allows us to revert back to the previous state by adding it back into the Priority Queue.

     /**
      * Handle case where join condition is not set on pkey, duplicates may occur on left relation